Get Tech Tips

 Operating/Modulation/High Limit Controls

-These are controls to maintain a set range for water temperature, the burner modulating from high to low fire (for modulating burners), and as a safety to prevent temperature rise above set point.
-These are used in both water and steam boilers, and i will go over them in more detail in the next article.
+These are controls to maintain a set range for water temperature, the burner modulating from high to low fire (for modulating burners), and safety controls to prevent the temperature from rising above the set point.
+These are used in both water and steam boilers, and I will go over them in more detail in the next article.

-Are used to move water through the boiler and the system.
-Some pumps are controlled on and off by the boiler, some are controlled by building automation, some are just on and run constantly.
-Flow sensors are often used to insure proper water flow is present in the boiler, and will disable burner operations if the flow is decreased below what is recommended.
+These are used to move water through the boiler and the system.
+Some pumps are controlled on and off by the boiler, some are controlled by building automation, and some are just on and run constantly.
+Flow sensors are often used to ensure proper water flow is present in the boiler and disable burner operations if the flow is decreased below what is recommended.

 Pumps come in all shapes, sizes, and voltages.